rmjones112/LIRIBOT/README.md

 # Instructions:
 There are 4 key ways to use the LIRIBOT.
 All involve using the terminal commands to pull api information.

-* 1)The first is to search fro a song using the Spotify-this-song command.
+* 1)The first is to search for a song using the Spotify-this-song command.
 This will pull song information from the spotify API including song name, artist, and album.
-If the user does not enter a song but uses this command, then the commant will pull up the song "I saw the sign" by Ace of Base
+If the user does not enter a song but uses this command, then the command will pull up the song "I saw the sign" by Ace of Base
 Search for Song using Spotify-this-song
 ![](images/Spotify-this-song.png)

 * 2)Users can also search for movie information using the movie-this command.
-This will pull information from the OMDB API and provide information from imdb including plot, language, release year, imdb rating, rotton tomatoes rating, actors and language.
-If the user does not type a movie but uses this command in the terminal, then the information will pull up OMDB data for the movie, "Mr. Nobody"
+This will pull information from the OMDB API and provide information including the plot, language, release year, imdb rating, rotton tomatoes rating, actors and language.
+If the user does not type a movie but uses this command in the terminal, then the command will pull up OMDB data for the movie, "Mr. Nobody"
 Search for Movie using movie-this
 ![](images/movie-this.png)

-* 3)Next there is the concert-this command which uses the bands in town API where uses can access information about their favorite bands upcoming dates and venues.
+* 3)Next, there is the concert-this command which uses the bands in town API where uses can access information about their favorite bands upcoming dates and venues.
+The example in the image below shows an example of the Jonas brothers and informaiton about their upcoming tour dates.
 Search for concert using concert-this
 ![](images/concert-this.png)